Quantum Metrological Power of Continuous-Variable Quantum Networks: Abstract

 \section{Abstract}

 We investigate the quantum metrological power of typical continuous-variable (CV) quantum networks.
-Particularly, we show that most CV quantum networks provide an entanglement between modes that enables one to achieve the Heisenberg scaling of an estimation error for distributed quantum displacement sensing, which cannot be attained using an unentangled state.
-In addition, we find a tolerant photon-loss rate that maintains the quantum enhancement for practical applications.
+Particularly, we show that most CV quantum networks provide an entanglement to quantum states in distant nodes that enables one to achieve the Heisenberg scaling in the number of modes for distributed quantum displacement sensing, which cannot be attained using an unentangled probe state.
+Notably, our scheme only requires local operations and measurements after generating an entangled probe using the quantum network.
+In addition, we find a tolerable photon-loss rate that maintains the quantum enhancement.
 Finally, we numerically demonstrate that even when CV quantum networks are composed of local beam splitters, the quantum enhancement can be attained when the depth is sufficiently large.

-Quantum metrology is a study on advantages of quantum resources for parameter estimation \cite{giovannetti2001quantum, giovannetti2004quantum, giovannetti2006quantum, Giovannetti2011, braun2018quantum, Pirandola2018}.
+Quantum metrology is a study on advantages of quantum resources for parameter estimation~\cite{giovannetti2001quantum, giovannetti2004quantum, giovannetti2006quantum, Giovannetti2011, braun2018quantum, Pirandola2018}.
 In many years, nonclassical features of quantum probes have been shown to achieve a better sensitivity than any classical means.
-Especially in continuous-variable (CV) systems, a squeezed state, one of the most representative nonclassical states, elevates the sensitivity of optical interferometers \cite{Demkowicz-Dobrzanski2015, oh2019optimal0} including gravitational wave detectors \cite{caves1981quantum, abadie2011gravitational, aasi2013enhanced}.
-In addition, enhanced phase estimation using a squeezed state has been implemented in many experiments \cite{yonezawa2012quantum, berni2015ab, yu2020quantum}.
+Especially in continuous-variable (CV) systems, a squeezed state, one of the most representative nonclassical states, elevates the sensitivity of optical interferometers~\cite{Demkowicz-Dobrzanski2015, oh2019optimal0} including gravitational wave detectors~\cite{caves1981quantum, abadie2011gravitational, aasi2013enhanced}.
+In addition, enhanced phase estimation using a squeezed state has been implemented in many experiments~\cite{yonezawa2012quantum, berni2015ab, yu2020quantum}.